 Product specifications are subject to change without notice or obligation.
-The shown drawings or cross sections are only for illustrative purposes; the images can vary depending on requested diameter and current status of technical development.
+The shown drawings or cross sections are only for illustrative purposes; the images can vary depending on requested diameter and the contraction of the contractioncurrent status of technical development.
 This table is for reference only.
 Additional sizes available upon request.